Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCoreLatest/readme.txt

    ===========
    DESCRIPTION
    ===========
-   WebMarkupMin.AspNetCoreLatest contains one Middleware for ASP.NET Core 8 -
+   WebMarkupMin.AspNetCoreLatest contains one Middleware for ASP.NET Core 8 and 9 -
    `WebMarkupMinMiddleware`.

    =============